caioarantes/ravi-qgis-plugin/README.md

 ![Step 5](media/step5.png)
 - Choose the vegetation index you want to analyze from the dropdown menu.

-### Step 6: Imagegery Overlap filter and AOI Buffer filter options
+### Step 6: Imagery Overlap filter and AOI Buffer filter options
 ![Step 6](media/step6.png)
 - Set the specified filter according to your analysis requirements.